Canton Network quickstart installation

 Connecting to the Local Canton Nodes

-make console-app-provider
+make canton-console

 Canton console